Ridesharing Driver

 You can’t control larger market forces like order demand and driver supply, but there are a few things you can do to get more batches.

-If none of the above issues seem to apply to you and you still are experiencing a long period without batches, contact Instacart support.
+If none of the above issues seem to apply to you and you still are experiencing an extended period without batches, contact Instacart support.

 An issue with your account may be preventing you from seeing batches.
 Back-end glitches aren’t too common, but they’re not unheard of.